Generic selectors

 “We spent the rest of the night in the car until we got the message that Kyiv was under attack, and we had to leave.”

-This is a Ukrainian international footballer speaking of an uncertain time and an abnormal situation compared to the detached bubble that the professional game usually exists in.
+This is a Ukrainian international footballer speaking of an uncertain time and an abnormal situation compared to the detached bubble in which the professional game usually exists.
 This is their real world.

 Chief Executive Serhiy Palkin revealed in 2022 that “one of our members of staff, a youth coach, died yesterday.
 He was killed by shrapnel from a Russian shell.
 Russia is killing Ukrainians.
 Stop this madness!”